 Completion of certain courses enable students to earn an industry certification, a state license, and/or a national certification from a recognized industry, trade, or professional association.
 These credentials are beneficial (and sometimes essential) to students seeking employment in a career field or occupational specialty.
 In addition, students who obtain these credentials are eligible to earn verified credits toward graduation.
 Students enrolled in industry credentialing CTE courses are required to take the assigned assessment.
-Industry Certification assessments are subject to change.
+Industry Certifications are subject to change based on alignment of specific program based competencies.